domfarolino/os/04-IPC/README.md

 implemented in C. Provided are examples of

  - POSIX shared memory
+ - Ordinary pipes
+ - Named pipes (fifos)
  - System V message queues
- - Unnamed pipes
- - Named pipes (fifos)

 Below are two very basic and watered down descriptions of these shared memory and message passing used for IPC.
 The descriptions are very high level and as